envato/create-react-icon/README.md

 # create-react-icon
-Convert one or multiple svg files into React component
+Convert one or multiple svg files into React component, inspired by [react-icons](https://github.com/gorangajic/react-icons) project.

 ## Installation